chazgiese/Stera-Icons/README.md

 - **Tree-shaking**: Import only what you use for minimal impact
 - **No source maps**: Production builds exclude development files for optimal size

-The package includes 1000+ icons across Regular, Bold, and Filled variants, but thanks to tree-shaking, you only pay for what you import.
+The package includes 552 icons with 5 variants each (regular, bold, filled, filltone, linetone), but thanks to tree-shaking, you only pay for what you import.

 ## Usage